JaceTan/subtitle_cleanser/README.md

 - Move ending periods inside closing quotes to be outside them unless the speaker is quoting the whole sentence.

 # Changelog
+<b>18 Aug 2021</b>
+- Added the hyphen symbol `-` as a possible prefix to speaker names
+- Updated `removeUnwantedContent` with logic to remove underscores that appear consecutively 2 or more times

 <b>16 Aug 2021</b>
 - Updated `removeUnwantedContent` func to remove paragraph symbols `¶`